CBD for Skin and Beauty: Everything There is to Know!

 Thanks to powerful anti-inflammatory, lipostatic and anti-proliferative qualities, studies also indicate that CBD is good for combating acne.
 Dermatologist Joshua Zeichner, MD, said that the only drugs with similar abilities are oral isotretinoin (a.k.a.
 Accutane), hormonal treatments (birth control pills), and spironolactone.
 Many drugs prescribed for skin conditions can have side-effects.
 There’s little to no chance of that with CBD.

 One way CBD reduces inflammation is by slowing the re-uptake of a neurotransmitter called adenosine.
 This increases the amount of adenosine in the brain.
 Increased adenosine levels stimulate the adenosine A2A receptor in a way that produces anti-inflammatory responses in the body.
-We’re beginning to get an overview of how CBD works, but we’ll need more research to understand all the fine details.
-When that happens, we’ll be able to use CBD in even more targeted, effective manners.
+We’re beginning to get a general understanding of how CBD works, but we’ll need more research to understand all the fine details.
+When that happens, we’ll be able to use CBD in even more targeted and effective ways.